csesumandas/gocalendar/readme.md

-# A simple cli tool written in go to show calendar
+# A simple calendar cli tool written in golang
 Written this cli tool using golang.
 Used some basic features of golang.